Daly Gang: George Lloyd

 George Lloyd was a member of the Daly Gang noteworthy for being the only member killed by John Daly while he and the gang were serving as lawmen in Aurora.
-Lloyd was a participant in a gunfight that took place in a Nevada wharf and resulted in the death of a number of men, including some of his relatives.
+Lloyd was a participant in a gunfight that took place in a Sacramento wharf and resulted in the death of a number of men, including some of his relatives.
 He was tried and imprisoned, but was soon released.
 John Daly, acting as a peace-officer, met Lloyd in the Del Monte Exchange Saloon.
 After an argument, the two drew their guns and fired at each other.
 George was mortally wounded and died later.

 Tom Carberry

 Another one of the Daly Gang's most notorious and well-documented members was Irish-born Tom Carberry, nicknamed “Irish Tom”.
 He was one of the most feared gunfighters in Aurora and Austin, Nevada, having fought a number of shootouts with fellow gunfighters and bandits.
 When the gang was finally captured by the vigilantes, Carberry was one of those freed after proving he had nothing to do with the Johnson murder, and he was one of the lucky few who survived well after the gang's destruction.

 One of Carberry's shootouts was his duel with fellow Daly gang member Vance, who had recently returned to Austin in August 1867.
 It was reported that Vance was envious of Carberry's reputation, and, wanting to test the latter's skills, Vance challenged him to a duel.
 Carberry was unarmed at that time, so Vance told him to “get himself heeled” and come back with a weapon.
 Soon enough, Carberry brought his own pistol, and when he and Vance finally met face-to-face at Austin's main street, both immediately drew guns and commenced firing.
 During their shootout, Vance's shots missed, but the Irishman took a steadier aim and shot Vance dead.
 After that incident, only Irish Tom was left of the former Daly Gang in Aurora.

 On September 5, 1868, Irish Tom had another duel, with a man named Charles Ridgely.
 It started when the two unfortunately met each other at Austin's International Hotel.
 The two men had a previous grudge against each other, and when they met, they started trading insults.
 Carberry then told Ridgely to get out of the building and arm himself, which the latter angrily obliged.
 Ridgley got out of the hotel, got his gun, and walked back to face Carberry.
 As he walked towards the hotel, Carberry suddenly called out to him from the street.
 Both then quickly drew their pistols and fired multiple shots.
 Their first shots missed but Tom managed to drill two bullets right into Ridgley's chest that would kill him minutes later.
 This event would be the last time Irish Tom or the Daly Gang would appear or be mentioned in the contemporary records.